disulfidebond/ctakes_processing/README.md

 Then, run `parseEntries.cTAKES.Notes.getFileSizes.v3.py` to generate a file list with file sizes, and run parseEntries.cTAKES.Notes.sortBySize.v3.py to sort the files by size.

 # Run cTAKES
 cTAKES is atomic, and by itself cannot be parallelized.
 However, it is possible to start multiple instances of cTAKES processing.
-An example of single file processing is in the [run_ctakes.singleFile.sh](code/run_ctakes.singleFile.sh) bash script, and the parallel_example To do this, run `setup_cTAKES.sh` to create cTAKES instances, and update `run_cTAKES.radiology.sh` to have the correct number of cTAKES instances that match your system needs.
+An example of single file processing is in the [run_ctakes.singleFile.sh](code/run_ctakes.singleFile.sh) bash script, and the parallel_example is in the script [parallel_example.sh](code/parallel_example.sh), which takes as input a list of files to process, and outputs this list to an designated output directory.

+First, run `setup_cTAKES.sh` to create cTAKES instances, and update the `parallel_example.sh` file to have the correct number of cTAKES instances that match your system needs.
 Do not start more than `n/2` instances of cTAKES, where `n` is the number of CPU cores available.
-Finally, `run_cTAKES.sh` to start cTAKES processing, and rerun `run_cTAKES.sh` as needed to process all size split files.

-Within `run_cTAKES.sh`, the runPiperFile.mod.sh is a modified script that points to the correct Java, a modified piper file, and a custom dictionary.
-These files are available upon request.
+Within either bash script, the runPiperFile.mod.sh is a modified script that points to the correct Java, a modified piper file, and a custom dictionary.
+Another option is to simply use the default dictionary.

 It is **strongly** recommended to use the [gzipFiles.sh](/code/gzipFiles.sh) script (or write a custom one) to compress output XMI files, both because the subsequent step assumes the input will be gzip-compressed, and because XMI files can take up exponentially more storage space than their input file counterparts.